Weather Alert: Meteorological Agency Forecasts Thunderstorms in Accra, Others Today, June 10

 Source: Getty Images

-However, few places within the coastal sector are expected to experience slight to moderate rains or thunderstorms.
+However, a few places within the coastal sector are expected to experience slight to moderate rains or thunderstorms.

 Read also